rhcad/TouchVG/README.md

 # Add more shapes and commands

-- You can use newproj.py to create your library project (Recommended as GIT submodule) containing your own shapes and commands.
-So the TouchVG library does not require changes.
+- You can use newproj.py to create your library project containing your own shapes and commands.
+So the TouchVG and TouchVGCore libraries does not require changes.
-  -  Enter `thirdparty` directory then type `python newproj.py YourCmds`.
+  - Enter `thirdparty` directory, then type `python newproj.py YourCmds`.
   - Need to install python to run the script.

-- You can customize the drawing behavior via implement your [CmdObserve class](thirdparty/DemoCmds/core/cmds/cmds.cpp).